 How does depression happen?

 There are a number of factors…too many to list, but usually, it’s when one event piles up after another.
-Recently we’ve heard social media being a player (or layer) in depression.
+We’ve heard social media is a player (or layer) in depression.
 Jean Twenge, a psychology professor at San Diego State University, says, “It’s not an exaggeration to describe iGen as being on the brink of the worst mental health crisis in decades…it’s largely because of Smartphones.”
-Social media is a false measure of our identities.
+Social media is a false measure of our identities, she is totally right!

 This isn’t just for iGen, it’s happening to other generations.
 Why?
 We want to be accepted yet be ourselves and for people to ‘like’ us no matter what.
 When this happens our values collide.
 Could this desire alone be the root of all depression?